Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ```

 Up on completion of the upload to the radio.
 We now need to
-pick up the device and Start magisk app and navigate
+pick up the device and Start Magisk app and navigate
 to the file manager then find the app called app-release.apk and tap on it to Install.

 Once the app is installed we need to open it and select the boot.bin file we have uploaded prior.